Paris Flamme de la Liberte monument to Princess Diana

 This new Flamme de la Liberte was positioned within the gardens of the US Embassy by the Place de la Concorde and unveiled in the June of 2008, where it was dedicated in the presence of the French President, Nicolas Sarkozy and the US President George W. Bush.

-Visiting the Flamme de la Liberte
+Visiting the Paris Flamme de la Liberte monument to Princess Diana

-The Liberty Flame is located in between the Avenue de New York and the River Seine by the Pont de l’Alma in the 8th Arrondissement of Paris, which is very close to the entrance to the tunnel where Princess Diana died in 1997.
+Now, the Paris Flamme de la Liberte monument to Princess Diana is located in between the Avenue de New York and the River Seine by the Pont de l’Alma in the 8th Arrondissement of Paris, which is very close to the entrance to the tunnel where Princess Diana died in 1997.